Lower Court: Being Ordered to “Stop Praying” Doesn’t Burden First Amendment Rights

 In November 2015, Sause filed a federal lawsuit in a Kansas district court.
 The district court dismissed Sause’s complaint, claiming the police officer’s order to stop praying “may have offended her,” but did not “constitute a burden on her ability to exercise her religion.”

 In the Fall of 2016, First Liberty Institute and Gibson, Dunn & Crutcher LLP, appealed the district court’s ruling to the United States Court of Appeals for the Tenth Circuit.
-Veteran U.S. Supreme Court advocate and now judge on the U.S. Court of Appeals for the Fifth Circuit, James Ho, initially led the case.
-After Judge Ho took the bench, Allyson Ho, also of Gibson, Dunn & Crutcher LLP, stepped in to be lead on the case for First Liberty.
+Veteran U.S. Supreme Court advocate and now a judge on the U.S. Court of Appeals for the Fifth Circuit, James Ho, initially led the case.
+After Judge Ho took the bench, Allyson Ho, also of Gibson, Dunn & Crutcher LLP, stepped in to be lead counsel on the case for First Liberty.

 In November 2017, First Liberty and Gibson, Dunn & Crutcher LLP filed a petition for certiorari with the U.S. Supreme Court, asking the Court to hear and issue a final decision in the case.
 In June 2018, the Justices reversed the Tenth Circuit’s decision and sent the case back to that court for further review.
+Read the opinion.

 For Immediate Release: June 28, 2018